OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 - List of applicable licenses, and (if a choice of more than one) the license your company is distributing the open source under

-- Iformation of modifications you made to the software
+- Information of modifications you made to the software

 For open source where the license requires the distributor to provide license and copyright notices: